Izopi4a/EcontBundle/README.md

 # EcontBundle

 api docs by econt here: https://www.econt.com/developers/soap-json-api.html This doesn't cover all the Econt API.
-I developed what I needed, if you need help or more APIs just open an issue I will them.
+I developed what I needed, if you need help or more APIs just open an issue I will add them.

 # Install
 ```shell